 Oh, and another important thing to remember about INFJ’s…

 5. Advocates are passionate about thinking for themselves.

 They won’t conform to any expectations or social norms if they go against their core values.
 Their main goal as parents is to help their children become strong and independent adults who know how to think, not what to think.

 6. They need time alone.

 Though they’re often mistaken as extroverts, especially by those they’re closest to, they are, in fact, introverts.
-They love spending time with their loves ones, but it’s important for others to remember that Advocates need their time alone to recharge.
+They love spending time with their loved ones, but it’s important for others to remember that Advocates need time alone to recharge.
 Don’t take it personally if they suddenly withdraw or disappear for long amounts of time.
 They do not mean to hurt anyone or to burn any bridges but sometimes they end up doing so because of how withdrawn and introverted they can become.